What are Sober Living Homes?

 Costs for Sober Living Homes

-The costs of sober living homes vary by location and individual home, programs they offer, etc. When you call to find information, ask about costs at that time.
+The costs of sober living homes vary by location, individual home, and the programs they offer.
+When you call to request information, ask about current fees.

 Where Can I Find Sober Living Homes in Texas?

-To find a sober living facility, ask a treatment center, 12-step program, counselor office, or medical facility for a recommendation.
+To find a sober living facility, ask a treatment center, 12-step program, counselor’s office, or medical facility for a recommendation.
 These might have information on local sober living housing in your area.

-Recovered Connections is for men and is a safe and supportive community living environment that helps individuals recovering from drug and alcohol addiction to achieve long-term sobriety.
-By providing a place where residents can implement the tools and principles of recovery, Recovered Connections empowers residents to stay on the path of healing.
+Sober Living North Texas is for men and women.
+It is a safe and supportive community living environment that helps individuals recovering from drug and alcohol addiction to achieve long-term sobriety.
+By providing a space where residents can apply the tools and principles of recovery, Sober Living North Texas empowers them to stay on the path of healing.

-David Greenleaf, the founder of Recovered Connections, understands the importance of affordable living arrangements in recovery.
+David Greenleaf, the founder of Sober Living North Texas, understands the importance of living arrangements in recovery.
 Residents must attend twelve-step meetings based on Alcoholics Anonymous’s Big Book, and all residents are expected to work with sponsors and actively follow the 12 steps.
 He says, “Research has proven that those who live in sober living after residential treatment substantially increase their chances for long-term recovery.”

 Greenleaf’s sober living facilities provide a foundation for a sober lifestyle.
-His two sober living facilities are in Frisco, Texas, just a few miles north of Dallas/Fort Worth.
+His four sober living facilities are in Frisco, McKinney, and Plano, Texas, just a few miles north of Dallas/Fort Worth.